CCBR/METRO/README.md

 ### 4. Run AAsap

 AAsap has a `run` sub command to generate a mutated amino acid sequence described by an HGVS term.
-AAsap takes a MAF-like excel file containing HGVS terms describing a given mutation and a FASTA file containing transcript sequences to determine the mutated amino acid sequence.
+AAsap takes a MAF-like file containing HGVS terms describing a given mutation and a FASTA file containing transcript sequences to determine the mutated amino acid sequence.
 The build sub command can be used to generate a FASTA file containing CDS sequence of each transcript.

 AAsap supports each major class of HGVS terms encoding for mutations in coding DNA sequences: substitution, deletion, insertions, duplications, and INDELS.
 AAsap does not support HGVS tokenization of terms describing mutations in non-exonic (or non-CDS) regions like intronic or UTR regions.